aws-samples/the-aws-step-functions-workshop/content/module-9/step-2/index.en.md

 ### Bootstrapping AWS CDK

-Many AWS CDK stacks that you write will include assets: external files that are deployed with the stack, such as AWS Lambda functions or Docker images.
-The AWS CDK uploads these to an Amazon S3 bucket or other container so they are available to AWS CloudFormation during deployment.
-Deployment requires that these containers already exist in the account and region you are deploying into.
-Creating them is called bootstrapping.
-To bootstrap, issue:
+Deploying AWS CDK apps into an AWS environment may require that you provision resources the AWS CDK needs to perform the deployment.
+These resources include an Amazon S3 bucket for storing files and IAM roles that grant permissions needed to perform deployments.
+The process of provisioning these initial resources is called bootstrapping.
+This typically needs to be done once per region in a given account.

 ```bash
 cdk bootstrap aws://${AWS_ACCOUNT_ID}/${AWS_REGION}
 ```

-Wait for the above script to finish executing and bootstrapping the environment

 ### Set Up Your AWS CDK Project

-First, create a directory for your new AWS CDK app and initialize the project.
+Create a new directory for the AWS CDK app and initialize the project.

 ```bash
 mkdir stepfunctions-rest-api